getnikola/plugins/v7/wordpress_compiler/README.md

         "html": ('.html', '.htm')
         }
 ```
-Then all posts whose content is in files ending with `.wp` will be processed by the WordPress compiler plugin.
+Then all posts whose content is in files ending with `.wp` or `.wordpress` will be processed by the WordPress compiler plugin.